Harman International: History

 In March 2016, Harman acquired the automotive cyber-security firm TowerSec.
-This acquisition increased Harman's competencies in the emerging automotive cyber-security field.
-This was evidenced by the subsequent launch of the company's '5+1 security framework' incorporating TowerSec's 'ECU shield' technology.
 This acquisition was notable for further demonstrating Harman's desire to expand beyond its traditional business areas of in-car audio and entertainment systems.

-On November 14, 2016, Harman entered into an agreement to be acquired by Samsung.
+On November 14, 2016, Harman entered into an agreement to be acquired by Samsung Electronics.
 In February 2017, Harman International shareholders voted in favor of the acquisition by Samsung.
 On March 10, 2017, the acquisition was completed, with Harman becoming the independent subsidiary of Samsung.